patronasxdxd/dev/README.md

 - `_upperPartialRedemptionHint` hints at the `prevId` neighbor of the last redeemed Vault upon reinsertion, if it's partially redeemed,
 - `_partialRedemptionHintNICR` ensures that the transaction won't run out of gas if neither `_lowerPartialRedemptionHint` nor `_upperPartialRedemptionHint` are  valid anymore.

-`redeemCollateral` will only redeem from Troves that have an ICR >= MCR.
-In other words, if there are Troves at the bottom of the SortedTroves list that are below the minimum collateralization ratio (which can happen after an collateral:USD price drop), they will be skipped.
+`redeemCollateral` will only redeem from Vaults that have an ICR >= MCR.
+In other words, if there are Vaults at the bottom of the SortedTroves list that are below the minimum collateralization ratio (which can happen after an collateral:USD price drop), they will be skipped.
 To make this more gas-efficient, the position of the first redeemable Vault should be passed as `_firstRedemptionHint`.

 #### First redemption hint

 The first redemption hint is the address of the vault from which to start the redemption sequence - i.e the address of the first vault in the system with ICR >= 110%.

 If when the transaction is confirmed the address is in fact not valid - the system will start from the lowest ICR vault in the system, and step upwards until it finds the first vault with ICR >= 110% to redeem from.
-In this case, since the number of troves below 110% will be limited due to ongoing liquidations, there's a good chance that the redemption transaction still succeed.
+In this case, since the number of vaults below 110% will be limited due to ongoing liquidations, there's a good chance that the redemption transaction still succeed.

 #### Partial redemption hints

-All Troves that are fully redeemed from in a redemption sequence are left with zero debt, and are closed.
+All Vaults that are fully redeemed from in a redemption sequence are left with zero debt, and are closed.
 The remaining collateral (the difference between the orginal collateral and the amount used for the redemption) will be claimable by the owner.

 It’s likely that the last Vault in the redemption sequence would be partially redeemed from - i.e. only some of its debt cancelled with thUSD.
 In this case, it should be reinserted somewhere between top and bottom of the list.
 The `_lowerPartialRedemptionHint` and `_upperPartialRedemptionHint` hints passed to `redeemCollateral` describe the future neighbors the expected reinsert position.